 Whether you’re streaming your favorite game on Twitch, broadcasting a cooking show on YouTube or multistreaming an episode of your podcast on Facebook and Instagram, you need live streaming software to get your content online.
-Thankfully, Streamlabs OBS has everything you need to stream to all of your favorite sites in seconds.
-In this blog, you’ll learn how to stream with Streamlabs OBS, including the best settings for professional-looking streams.
+Thankfully, Streamlabs Desktop has everything you need to stream to all of your favorite sites in seconds.
+In this blog, you’ll learn how to stream with Streamlabs Desktop, including the best settings for professional-looking streams.

 What Is Streamlabs?